ethanbarry/oxide-pascal/README.md

 # Oxide-Pascal

-An implementation in Rust and (x86, LLVM) of Dr. Jack Crenshaw's 1988 compiler written in Pascal.
+An implementation in Rust of a very basic Pascal compiler, in honor of Dr. Wirth's legacy.

+## Current State
+[x] Parses basic Pascal syntax into tokens and uses Clap for the CLI.
+[ ] Understands Pascal's syntax.
+[ ] Generates assembly/LLVM code.